illinois-cs241/illinois-cs241.github.io/_docs/password_cracker.md

 ### create_examples

 We've also provided a small program to create example input files, to help you with your testing.
 To build the `create_examples` program, run `make create_examples`.
-To use the program, write it's output to a file, then use the file as input to a cracker program.
+To use the program, write its output to a file, then use the file as input to a cracker program.
 For example:

 ```